[This is part of the Experiencing Remarkable Worship devotional series]

 I’ve experienced God’s face during times of worship; words fail to describe.
 I’ve also experienced His hand.
 He has spoken to my heart, given revelation, changed me, filled me, poured out His love, and plenty more.

 Today I would like to touch on some ways to walk out of a time of worship knowing that we eradicated hindrances within our control.
+Through them we can begin thriving in worship.

 1 – Be punctual.
 Strike that.
 Be early.
 I am working hard on this one; I have to start preparing the day prior.
 It takes a moment to clear our heads to focus on the Lord after racing into the church, and it will be more difficult to do that if we are wondering if we shut the garage, brought the sippy cup, and turned off our vehicle’s headlights.
 Don’t ask me how I know this.